nus-cs2103-AY1920S2/duke/docs/README.md

 **Expected outcome:**
 ```
-Bye, hope to see you again soon!
+Bye.
+Hope to see you again soon!
 ```